-Uncertainty assessment was held under Tier 1 method [1].
+Uncertainty assessment calculated according to Tier 1 method [1].

 Uncertainty of the inventory results in this category is determined by: the population of animals; the amount of volatile solid substances and nitrogen the composition of manure; the maximum methane producing potential; manure distribution by manure management systems; methane conversion factors; nitrous oxide emission factors; emission factors for NMVOCs.